allenc125789/TurtleNAS/README.md

 1) Download this program.
 2) Open the terminal and type sudo path/to/files/setup.sh.
-3) Go through the setup options.
-You'll be asked to setup a password (make it secure and remember it, this should be a mostly passive account) and an SSL cert.
+3) Go through the setup.
+Packages will be installed.
+You'll also be asked to setup a password (make it secure and remember it, this should be a mostly passive account) and an SSL cert.
 4) After the setup finishes with no errors, reboot the system.

 Post-Install: